addama/sop/sop.md

    2. The Lead Developer or their delegate procures or updates a database for each representative client type and makes them available for use
    3. The Lead Developer or their delegate conducts relevant migrations on each database
    4. Quality Assurance conducts validation on each database based on Release Validation procedures.
 They may assign validation tasks or procedures to Development Team members as needed
 5. Director of Development or their delegate signs off on validation stating that all Release Validation procedures were completed satisfactorily and that the release is stable
+   * This sign-off is represented by a comment on each Release Validation Issue with the following text as appropriate to the situation: "I have reviewed the project and approve these changes for release," followed by the date and their typed name
-6. The Lead Developer or their delegate merges the `current_version` into the `master` branch
+6. The Lead Developer or their delegate merges the `current_version` branch into the `master` branch
 7. The Director of Development or their delegate notifies affected clients and internal employees of the release

+# Special Projects {#specal-projects}
+The procedure described herein accounts for the majority of development, but strategy or business needs may dictate parallel or separate development in the form of Special Projects.
+These projects lie outside the described Scrum process sections, but adhere to the larger development release process as dictated by the situation and resources being used.

+# Special Dispensation for Emergency Fixes {#emergency-fix}
+In the event that a bug or other issue occurs in production and is deemed as being detrimental to client operations, patient health and safety, or Xtract Solutions data integrity, special dispensation is granted to the Product Owner to choose to do the following:

+* Add and prioritize new Issues related to the problem into the current Sprint Backlog
+* Truncate the current Sprint, if possible while still being a stable and releasable output, in order to start a new Sprint with the new Issue(s)

+If the Product Owner deems the problem worthy of these avenues, they must call a meeting with the Scrum Team to express this and discuss the impacts.

+If the current Sprint is truncated so a new Sprint can start, the Product Owner and Development Team must discuss the current state of the Sprint and the in-progress Sprint Backlog Items.
+The Development Team must be allowed to finish any in-progress Sprint Backlog Items such that the stability and releaseability of the Sprint is maintained even though it is ending early.
+The Scrum Team then immediately conducts a Sprint Review meeting and continues the process as normal from that point.
+The Lead Developer or their delegate will edit the description of the existing Sprint Github Project to link to the new Issue(s) with a statement that the Sprint was truncated early.

+Any new Issues to be added, regardless of whether the Sprint is truncated or not, must include in their text a notation stating the following:

+* That this Issue is an "Emergency Fix"
+* The date the original production Issue was discovered
+* The client(s) and/or systems affected
+* A description of the event, using captured data, screenshots, and other output or observations whenever posible
+* Any additional information, particularly related to possible solutions

 # Expectation of Change {#expectation-of-change}
 The procedure described herein is an Agile process, and as such there is an expectation of change and adaptation.
 At any time during the process, better or different processes, tools, methods, etc, may be discovered and adopted by the Scrum Team at their discretion.

 The Director of Development will endeavor to update this document to reflect changes to the process at least quarterly, or as dictated by scheduling or strategic needs.

-# Special Projects {#specal-projects}
+# Training
-The procedure described herein accounts for the majority of development, but strategy or business needs may dictate parallel or separate development in the form of Special Projects.
-These projects lie outside the described Scrum process, but adhere to the larger Development process and its release schedule.
+To maintain knowledge and compliance with the procedures listed above, all development team members must review this document annually within the first quarter of the calendar year.
+Acknowledgement of this retraining is signified by sending an email to the Director of Development or their delegate.

-# Roles {#roles}
+# Appendix A: Roles {#roles}

 ## Organizational Roles {#org-roles}